- Supplements Facts

 Phosphatidylserine (PS) is a phospholipid that is a major component of cell membranes, making it a highly valuable nutrient for enhancing cognitive function.
 Without sufficient levels of PS, brain cells do not transmit nerve impulses properly.

-TruePS™ is made with soy-free Sharp PS® - a high purity phosphatidylserine (PS) brand, developed and produced in Israel by Enzymotec Ltd. under the highest quality and safety standards.
+TruePS™ is made with soy-free Sharp PS® Green - a high purity phosphatidylserine (PS) brand, developed and produced in Israel by Enzymotec Ltd. under the highest quality and safety standards.

-In clinical testing, Sharp PS® has been shown to have a positive effect on memory recognition, memory recall, executive functions and mental flexibility.
+Sharp PS® can have a positive effect on memory recognition, memory recall, executive functions and mental flexibility.

-Even though Sharp PS® is a very high quality PS, it like other phosphatidylserine is highly unstable and prone to degradation over time.
+Even though Sharp PS® Green is a very high quality PS, it like other phosphatidylserine is highly unstable and prone to degradation over time.

 As you might expect, when PS degrades, it is of little value to your brain cells.

-To overcome the issue of PS stability, Soft Gel Technologies® has developed a method to enhance Sharp PS® using an exclusive fluid dispersion (provided as finished dosage soft gels) that has enviable stability.
+To overcome the issue of PS stability, Soft Gel Technologies® has developed a method to enhance Sharp PS® Green using an exclusive fluid dispersion (provided as finished dosage soft gels) that has enviable stability.

-Shelf-life studies on this stabilized Sharp PS®, performed by the same independent laboratory mentioned above, found that even after 24 months, the material showed absolutely no degradation.
-It was as potent at month 24 as it was the day it was encapsulated.
+Shelf-life studies on this stabilized Sharp PS®, performed by an independent laboratory, found that even after 24 months, the material showed absolutely no degradation.

 This allows you to use every bottle of TruePS™ with confidence, knowing that the PS is active and able to provide maximum benefits.